 #3 — Enjoy A Spectacular View From The Top Of The Tokyo Skytree

 Ah, so beautiful!
-The view from top of Tokyo skytree will leave you mesmerised.
+The view from the top of the Tokyo skytree will leave you mesmerized.
 Standing up there, it almost looks like you can conquer the city in 3 days.

 The Tokyo Skytree is about a kilometer and a half from the Sensoji temple.
 You can take a rickshaw to get there – this way you’ll also get a short tour of Asakusa!